allensuvorov/wordfinder/README.md

 # wordfinder
-basic app that finds words for the wordle game
+Basic app that helps find words for the "wordle" game.